In the Footsteps of Tito

 Leaving Opatija, we set sail for the island of Grgur, where sheep graze on lush green vegetation and beautiful coves indent the shores.
 Yet this idyllic setting belies an infamous past.
 During the communist years the island was a women’s prison and the remains of the penitentiary camp and some 50 bunkers set in karst landscape can still be seen.
 After our visit here we continue to the island of Rab which sits in the middle of the Gulf of Kvarner and has been occupied since 350BC.
 During the summer months concerts and street exhibitions create a wonderfully vibrant atmosphere.

-After breakfast Emanuel heads to the most inland point of the Adriatic Zadar – Kornati Sea, Mali Losinj.
+After breakfast Emanuel heads to the beautiful island of Mali Losinj.
 The 33km wide island is adorned with countless natural attractions, and dolphins are often seen swimming in its numerous coves.
 As well as being known for its medicinal plants, there is a dizzying array of historical sites which testify to a turbulent past.

 This morning we set sail for the heart of the Adriatic and the city of Zadar, located on a small peninsular on the Dalmatian coast.
 Although Zadar is a vibrant city with a historic old town and cosmopolitan cafes, it is not overrun by tourists.
 Here an extraordinary history that is laced with a real treasury of archaeological and monumental treasures of all periods unfolds.
 Tonight we hear the city’s most famous voice, the amazing Sea Organ of Zadar – a series of pipes cut into the promenade which make music with the movement of the waves.